mauriciomatsubara/mascara/public_html/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Note For Beginners : ==

+<strong> How to dual setup (Universal Analytics + Google Analytics 4) property? </strong>

+1. Open your existing universal analytics property.
+2. Go to Admin and create a new property.
+The newly created property will be Google Analytics 4 property.
+3. At the time of creating a new Google analytics 4 property, you will be asked to create a data stream.
+Create a new data stream and copy the Measurement id from it.
+4. Go to your existing Universal analytics property >> Admin >> Tracking info >> Tracking code.
+5. Scroll down and you will see "connected site tags" option.
+Click on connected site tags.
+6. Create a new site tag by pasting the measurement id that you have created in step 3.
+7. Your dual set up is now complete and data will start flowing in both the universal analytics property and google analytics 4 property.

+<strong>* Google analytics 4 data collection by this plugin is still in beta and it is advisable that you keep using your Universal Analytics set up for all the insight generation.
+At the same time, set up new Google Analytics 4 property and connect with your existing universal analytics property.
+Observe data in Google Analytics 4 propoerty for sometime and when confident you can choose to completely migrate to Google Analytics 4. </strong>

 == Our plugin does not support the below features out of the box ==